canonical/kafka-operator/README.md

 ## Overview

 The Charmed Kafka Operator delivers automated operations management from day 0 to day 2 on the [Apache Kafka](https://kafka.apache.org) event streaming platform.
 It is an open source, end-to-end, production ready data platform on top of cloud native technologies.

-This operator charm comes with features such as:
+This operator can be found on [Charmhub](https://charmhub.io/kafka) and it comes with production-ready features such as:
 - Fault-tolerance, replication, scalability and high-availability out-of-the-box.
 - SASL/SCRAM auth for Broker-Broker and Client-Broker authenticaion enabled by default.
 - Access control management supported with user-provided ACL lists.

-The Kafka Operator uses the latest upstream Kafka binaries released by the The Apache Software Foundation that comes with Kafka, made available using the [`charmed-kafka` snap ](https://snapcraft.io/charmed-kafka) distributed by Canonical.
+The Kafka Operator uses the latest upstream Kafka binaries released by The Apache Software Foundation that comes with Kafka, made available using the [`charmed-kafka` snap ](https://snapcraft.io/charmed-kafka) distributed by Canonical.

 As currently Kafka requires a paired ZooKeeper deployment in production, this operator makes use of the [ZooKeeper Operator](https://github.com/canonical/zookeeper-operator) for various essential functions.